 At this time, there is not priority for funding for people who can find others in the neighborhood who want to participate.
 Groups of individuals within a shared geographic range can work with a local government affiliate, tribe, or non-profit entity to apply for funding as a demonstration neighborhood in future grant rounds if funding is secured (the Demonstration Neighborhood Grant application period closed on January 10th, 2020.).
 That being said, we encourage all participants to spread awareness for the Lawns to Legumes program, including information about best management practices that can be adopted by neighbors.

 BWSR has funding available to distribute 700-1200 individual support awards during the 3-year pilot program.
 We are hoping to receive as many applications for funding as possible to demonstrate the degree to which Minnesotans value pollinator conservation.
 In doing so, we hope to receive additional funds for this project, and other similar projects, moving forward.

 Yes, edging, like rock barriers, will be an eligible expense for reimbursement as long as they are not using up the majority of the funding.
 Edging helps to communicate the intent of a project and can facilitate maintenance.

-Over 50 species of bees have been observed foraging on Dutch white clover.
-Although we are yet to observe a Rusty Patched Bumble Bee on Dutch White Clover in Minnesota, it is listed as a known plant food source for the Rusty-patched Bumblebee according to the Ontario recovery plan for the RPBB.
+Over 50 species of bees have been observed foraging on this plant.
+Although we are yet to observe a rusty patched bumble bee on Dutch white clover in Minnesota, it is listed as a known plant food source, according to the Ontario recovery plan for the bee.

 You can sign up for email updates by following this link.